 Here you’ll find details of where Will is appearing next including information on his upcoming public talks and live shows as well as trips he is involved with.

-For more information about Will’s live theatre show, The Story of the Solar System, please see the dedicated show page.
+For more information about Will’s theatre show, The Story of the Solar System, please see the dedicated show page.

-To see where Will has been speaking and appearing at in recent years please see this page.
+If you’re interested in where Will has been speaking and appearing at in recent years please see this page.

 Plymouth Astronomical Society – Dynamic Skies – the story of our changing Cosmos & a new revolution in astronomy (public talk) – 11 January 2019.
 [More details]

 The Story of the Solar System – LIVE THEATRE SHOW – Exeter Phoenix (main auditorium), Exeter – 27 Jan 2019.
 [Show details] [SOLD OUT]

 European AstroFest 2019 – Taking your first steps in nightscape astrophotography (public talk) – 8-9 February 2019, Kensington Conference and Events Centre, London.
 [More details]